makeabilitylab/physcomp/arduino/led-blink3.md

 #### Tracking timestamps and overflow

-This sub-section provides more background on tracking timestamps and overflow and is intended for those *already* familiar with overflow concepts and data types.
-So, feel free to skip this if you'd like.
+This sub-section provides more background on tracking timestamps and overflow.
+Feel free to skip this if you'd like.

 An important question to ask is: what happens if my Arduino needs to run for more than ~50 days and I'm relying on `millis()` to track time?
 Will the subtraction math (`currentTimestampMs - _lastToggledTimestampMs >= LED_BLINK_INTERVAL_MS`) still work?
 Even during an overflow condition?